FurkanS1821/Soundboard/README.md

 ### Known issues

-- Because the program loads the file in when the mouse is hovered over a button to gain time when it is clicked on, it will cause a crash if the file is not found in where it should have been.
-This is technically your issue, but I thought some of you may be like "wow i hovered on a button and it crashed 11/10 perfect program" and wrote it here.
-So, check it out!
+- Because the program loads sound files when the mouse is hovered over a button so that sound is not delayed on press, it will cause a crash if the file is not found at where it should have been.
+This is technically not my fault but yours, but I thought some of you may create an issue called "hover over button to crash" to me.
+So, before opening an issue, check if file exists, check if the path in the script is correct and the file integrity.

 ### Anything you recommend?

 - I highly recommend keeping sound files in the same directory as the executable.

 ### Frequently Asked Questions
-#### What the hell is a .script file?
+#### What is a .script file?

 It is just plain text file, where buttons are inserted into the text using the following format: